vedanttupe005/Flask-Blog-Site/README.md

 - 📰 **Dynamic blog posts** loaded from a [Npoint](https://www.npoint.io/) JSON API
 - 📱 Responsive layout using Bootstrap
 - 🔗 Navbar with:
     - Home
     - About
     - Sample Post
-  - Contact
-- 📧 Contact form using `POST` request to send emails
+    -  📧 Contact (form sending emails to my account)
 - 🔗 Footer with a GitHub profile link
 - 💬 Clean and modern user interface